The Impact of Negative Reviews on SEO: How to Manage Your Company’s Online Reputation

 Recommended tools

-Ahrefs Alerts : monitors backlinks from negative articles.
+Ahrefs Alerts: monitors backlinks from negative articles.

-Reputation.com : combines NPS surveys and multi-point of sale management.
+Reputation.com: combines NPS surveys and multi-location management.

 90-day action plan

-Day 15-30: Prioritisation of 1-2 star reviews, personalised responses.
+Day 15-30: prioritization of 1-2 star reviews, personalized responses.

 Day 76-90: KPI analysis: change in rating, SEO positions, local traffic and CTR.
 Adjust.